Kinship Verification through a Forest Neural Network: Experiment

 \subsection{Configuration of CNN Networks}

-The implementation details for extracting embedding features from ResNet-18 and ERN are described here.
-Since only one sample per identity is available in KinFaceW-I and II, augmenting the number of samples through augmentation techniques is necessary.
-The reason for augmentation is that at least one sample for the training phase and another for the test phase is required.
-The Albumentation package~\cite{info11020125} increases the number of samples.
-The various augmented techniques employed and their parameters in training and testing CNN networks are listed in~Table~\ref{table:augmentation}, and produced pictures are shown in Fig~\ref{fig:daughter_augmentation}.
+We describe the implementation details for extracting embedding features from ResNet-18 and ERN here.
+Since only one sample per identity is available in KinFaceW-I and KinFaceW-II, and we need at least one sample for training and another for testing, we need to increase the sample size through augmentation.
+We employ the various augmentation techniques, listed in~Table~\ref{table:augmentation}, from the Albumentation package~\cite{info11020125} and display the photos produced in Fig~\ref{fig:daughter_augmentation}.

 It is presented in~\cite{yan2019learning} that covering one of the main components of face images can improve the performance of the kinship network.
-Hence, we use masked face images for augmentation, such as faces without left-eye, right-eye, nose, and mouth, as shown in~\ref{fig:main_components}.
+Hence, we use masked face images for augmentation, such as those without the left or right eye, the nose, or the mouth, as shown in Fig.~\ref{fig:main_components}.
+For clarity, we call the top-row images occluded images, and the bottom-row images facial component images in Fig.~\ref{fig:main_components}.

-Eventually, all 12 augmented images, four masked ones, and the original one are used for training CNN networks.
+Eventually, we employ all 12 augmented images, 4 masked images, and the original image for training CNNs.
 All images of every identity are randomly split into 14 and 3 for training and testing, respectively.
 The Adam optimizer with a learning rate of 0.00001 is used.
-The batch size and the epoch number are set to 16 and 200, respectively.
+The batch size and the number of epochs are set to 16 and 200, respectively.

-The same procedure described in this section is used to train CNN networks for high-resolution images obtained by GFP-GAN~\cite{wang2021towards}.
+The same procedure described in this section is used to train CNNs on high-resolution images generated by GFP-GAN~\cite{wang2021towards}.